Lakeside Joondalup: Stage 3

 Lakeside Joondalup Shopping City was developed extensively between 2006 and 2007, expanding to about twice of its original size.
 The redevelopment was completed in late 2008.

 Valued at A$116 million in 2006, the expansion included a new major supermarket, department store and some 100 speciality stores, as well as adding a four-storey parking structure of 1,710 new car bays located on the south eastern side of the site.
 The new extensions connect with the existing centre via an enclosed area over Station Square.
-As part of the extension, ING Real Estate's existing "air rights lease" over the railway line was converted to freehold title.
+As part of the extension, ING Real Estate's existing air rights lease over the railway line was converted to freehold title.
 It was a condition of development approval that public access be maintained from the commencement to cessation of rail services at the adjoining Joondalup Interchange.

 The first portion of Stage 3 was opened to the public on 7 December 2007.
 This portion included the Fashion Mall (located within the old East Mall area), the Station Square precinct, the relocated Food Court, as well as a small selection of speciality retail stores.

 The second portion of Stage 3 was opened to the public in April 2008.
 This allowed access between the lower part of the centre to the adjoining road of Boas Avenue.
 The remainder of Stage 3 was opened to the public on 4 December 2008.

-In 2010 the centre was sold as part of the ING Retail Property Fund to a consortium led by Lend Lease Group and the Australian Government Future Fund in a deal worth $1.4 billion.
+In 2010 the centre was sold to Lendlease and the Future Fund with each owning 50%.

 Stage 4

-In 2012 the centre began further expansion of the centre to the south.
+In 2012, the centre began further expansion of the centre to the south.
 The first stage of the expansion opened in March 2014, and included a new multi-storey carpark (800 bays) and 20 specialty stores.
 This was shortly followed by the opening of an expanded Coles supermarket.
 The second stage, consisting of a new Myer department store, a new fashion mall, second food court and alfresco dining precinct, opened in November 2014.
 In December 2014, a new food court opened above the existing food court adding six new food tenants to the centre.

 A third stage of expansion continued throughout 2015.
 This stage included a number of new food establishments, bars, and specialty fashion retailers.

+In August 2024, the Future Fund sold its 50% shareholding to Vicinity Centres.